LocNguyenHuu/Intro-To-Computer-Science/README.md

 How to design algorithms to solve problems and how to translate these algorithms into working computer programs.
 Experience is acquired through projects in a high-level programming language.
 Intended primarily for computer science majors but also suitable for students of other scientific disciplines.
 Programming assignments.

+## Grading

+ * Assignments and quizzes: 10%
+ * Project: 10%
+ * In class participation: 5%
+ * Midterms: 20% each
+ * Final: 35%

 ### Prerequisites
 Introduction to Computer Programming (CSCI-UA 2) or departmental permission assessed by placement exam.